rheinwerk-verlag/pganonymize/README.rst

 The ``clear`` provider will set a database field to ``null``.

 .. note::
-   But remember, that you can set fields to ``null`` only if the database field is not nullable.
+   But remember, that you can set fields to ``null`` only if the database field allows null values.

 **Example usage**::